sfcheung/rstylesf/README.md

 GitHub monitors changes line-by-line.
 Reformatting (rewrapping) a paragraph will result in changes in many lines, even when the actual change is on one word in one sentence.
 Reformatting makes me difficult know what changed.
-Paragrpah like the one aboe is not that difficult to read, especaily when I use a line width of about 40 words.
+Paragraphs like the one above are not that difficult to read, especially when I use a line width of about 40 words.